brziv/hotel_fe/README.md

 # Hotel Management System

 ## Overview
-The **Hotel Management System** is a web-based application designed to streamline hotel operations, including room booking, customer management, employee management, partner management, supply management, and service management.
+The **Hotel Management System** is a web-based application designed to streamline hotel operations, including room booking, room management, customer management, employee management, partner management, and inventory management.
 The system also features a room state view using a Gantt chart and generates reports to assist in decision-making.

 ## Features
 - **Room Booking:**